brunogama/ArgumentConstructible/README.md

 ```

-The implementation of the type alias must be a tuple corresponding to the values that will be used to initialized the type.
+The implementation of the `typealias` must be a tuple corresponding to the types that will be used on the `init` of the type.

-The typealias of ArgumentTypes would look like this:
+The `typealias` of `ArgumentTypes` would look like this:

 ```swift
     typealias ArgumentTypes = (name: String, birthYear: Int)